apache/hbase-operator-tools/hbase-hbck2/README.md

 The easiest means of 'providing' _HBCK2_ its dependencies is by launching _HBCK2_ via the `$HBASE_HOME/bin/hbase` script.
 The `bin/hbase` script natively makes mention of `hbck` -- there is a `hbck` option listed in the help output.
-By default, running `bin/hbase hbck`, the built-in _hbck1_ tooling will be run.
+By default, running `bin/hbase hbck`, will run the built-in _hbck1_ tool.
 To run _HBCK2_, you need to point at a built _HBCK2_ jar using the `-j` option as in:
 ~~~~
  $  ${HBASE_HOME}/bin/hbase --config /etc/hbase-conf hbck -j ~/hbase-operator-tools/hbase-hbck2/target/hbase-hbck2-1.0.0-SNAPSHOT.jar
 ~~~~
-where in the above, `/etc/hbase-conf` is where the deploy's configuration lives.
+`/etc/hbase-conf` is where the deployment's configuration lives.
 The _HBCK2_ jar is at `~/hbase-operator-tools/hbase-hbck2/target/hbase-hbck2-1.0.0-SNAPSHOT.jar`.
 The above command with no options or arguments passed will dump out the _HBCK2_ help:
 ```
 usage: HBCK2 [OPTIONS] COMMAND <ARGS>